Songyang Han

 • Propose a stable and efficient reward reallocation algorithm to motivate cooperation for multi-agent reinforcement learning assuming all agents are self-interested.

-• Study the fundamental properties of the robust multi-agent reinforcement learning under adversarial state perturbations and propose a new objective and an algorithm to increase the mean episode reward.
+• Study the fundamental properties of the robust multi-agent reinforcement learning under adversarial state perturbations and propose a new objective and an algorithm to learn robust policy.

 Research assistant